Wales head coach Wayne Pivac

 Wales tour to face All Blacks in two Tests set to be axed

-are resigned to their summer Tests in and New Zealand being wiped out as part of the financial crisis enveloping the global game.
+Wales are resigned to their in Japan and New Zealand being wiped out as part of the financial crisis enveloping the global game.

 The expected abandonment of the tour will cost the unions concerned millions in lost revenue.
 It will also leave Wales without an international fixture for at least six months, their longest period between matches since the sport went professional 25 years ago.